ckeditor/ckeditor5/docs/updating/update-to-40.md

 } );
 ```

-Another change is connected to {@link module:ai/aiassistant~AIAssistantConfig configuration structure}.
-The new `config.ai` namespace was introduced.
+Another change is related to the {@link module:ai/aiassistant~AIAssistantConfig configuration structure}.
+We introduced a new `config.ai` namespace.
 The `config.aiAssistant` option was moved into `config.ai.aiAssistant`.
 Adapter-related properties were extracted to `config.ai.openAI`.
 Also, some of the properties were renamed.

 ```js
 // Before: